 California law punishes recidivist (repeat) DUI offenders more harshly than it does first time offenders.
 For instance, if this is your first DUI, and you are convicted, you may face 48 hours in custody (up to six months behind bars), a one year license suspension, a minimum of six weeks of alcohol school and other penalties.

 However, if this is your third or fourth arrest within 10 years, your minimum jail time, license suspension time, and alcohol school time will be jacked up significantly.
 You may lose your license for three or more years and face way more 48 hours behind bars, depending on circumstances.

-No matter what happened in your case, an experienced Los Angeles DUI defense attorney here at the Kraut Law Group is standing by to assist and help you make smarter decisions.
+No matter what happened in your case, an experienced Los Angeles DUI defense attorney here at the Kraut Criminal & DUI Lawyers is standing by to assist and help you make smarter decisions.
 Call or email us today for a free consultation.